-- 1 Open System Preferences. - 2 Click the Software Update icon and follow the instructions on the screen. - For more information, search for "Software Update" in Mac Help. - For the latest information about Mac OS X, go to www.apple.com/macosx.
+- 1 Choose Apple () > System Preferences. - 2 Click the Software Update icon and follow the instructions on the screen. - For more information, search for "Software Update" in Mac Help. - For the latest information about Mac OS X, go to www.apple.com/macosx.

-Reinstalling the Software That Came with Your MacBook
+Reinstalling the Software That Came with Your MacBook Pro

-You can use the software installation discs that came with your computer to reinstall Mac OS X and any applications that came with your computer.
+Use the software installation discs that came with your computer to reinstall Mac OS X and any applications that came with your computer.

-Important: Apple recommends that you back up the data on your hard disk before restoring software.
+Important: Apple recommends that you back up the data on your hard disk before reinstalling software.
 Apple is not responsible for any lost data.